top of page

 Symbol: A rectangle with lines or shading representing the photovoltaic (PV) cells inside

 Purpose: Solar panels capture sunlight and convert it into electricity.
-In solar energy diagrams, they often appear as the primary components and are connected to other systems like inverters and junction boxes.
+In a solar energy diagram, it often appears as the primary component and is connected to other systems like inverters and junction boxes.

 Solar Inverters